MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

 ---
-title: How to Receive Items
+title: Receive Items
-description: This topic is an overview of the different ways of receiving items at a warehouse, for example items with a purchase order or items with a warehouse receipt.
+description: 'This topic is an overview of the different ways of receiving items at a warehouse, for example items with a purchase order or items with a warehouse receipt.'
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.form: '5768, 7330, 7332, 7333, 7342, 7363, 8510'
 ms.date: 06/24/2021
 ms.author: edupont
-ms.openlocfilehash: f71e348a5f6b8a232d05c8729a03a7f41534caa8
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
-ms.translationtype: HT
-ms.contentlocale: en-GB
-ms.lasthandoff: 07/08/2021
-ms.locfileid: "6445133"
 ---
 # <a name="receive-items"></a>Receive Items